 It’s true that Guatemala is not going to win most off-the-beaten path destination award anytime soon, but I wasn’t looking for that on this trip.
 I was looking for a high-value, low-stress destination in Central America.
 I got that in Guatemala.
 Getting around Guatemala was easy because the prevalence of tourist-friendly shuttle system that connects Guatemala’s most popular destinations.

-10 days wasn’t enough time to do everything I wanted to do so, but I did manage to see what I felt was some of the best highlights of Guatemala.
+10 days in Guatemala wasn’t enough time to do everything I wanted to do so, but I did manage to see what I felt was some of the best highlights of Guatemala.
 Here’s what a mini-braindump of everything I did in 10 days in Guatemala.
-If you’re looking for a 10-day Guatemala itinerary, I hope it could be a good starting point.
+If you’re looking for a 10-day Guatemala itinerary, I hope this post could be a good starting point.

 - Day 1: Fly into Guatemala City, take a shuttle to Antigua.